DoctorWkt/4bsd-uucp/README.md

 # What Next?

-This all got thrown together in a couple of days, so feel free to make suggestions on improvements.
-The next thing is to get C-News and a newsreader working on these systems, and get a bunch of people to host simulated uucp sites so that we can recreate a semblance of the uucp network that existed in the 1980s.
+This all got thrown together in a couple of days, so feel free to make suggestions or improvements.
+The next thing is to get C-News and a newsreader working on these systems.
+Then, to get a bunch of people to host simulated uucp sites so that we can recreate a semblance of the uucp network that existed in the 1980s.